 A FEW THOUGHTS ON HIRING LOW-WAGE WORKERS

 Work is as meaningful as we decide to make it, no matter the business we’re in.
-If your company has low-wage workers, follow these guidelines to hire – and retain –quality employees:
+If your company has low-wage workers, follow these guidelines to hire – and retain – quality employees.
+For guidance on HR and workforce practices, see NCCI and HR Practices.

 1. See the lifetime value of a worker in the same way that marketers evaluate the lifetime value of a client.